whitneyburton/portfolios/students/1508/chad-minnerath/20151001-chad-minnerath-m1.markdown

 Regis - intensely patient, Regis is one of the people around Turing you know that you can always go to for quality and attentive help on any issue.
 A real credit to the Turing community.
 Immensley curious and a fantastic teacher, his excitement is contagious.

+Charissa - A clear communicator and very easy to work with in general, Charissa's high-level problem solving skills are readily apparent when pairing and mitigate difficulties in project management.
+Someone who I would not hesitate to pair with again on any project, large or small, due in no small part to a fantastic attitude.

 ### Being a Community Member

 Chad and I got off to kind of a rocky start with Headcount.
 Three days before the project was due, we decided to scrap what we had and restart, which was extremely stressful for both of us.
 However, during those three days, Chad an I were able to come together and turn in a pretty good project.
 This would not have been possible without Chads' communication skills and willingness to finish this project.
 Chad did an excellent job with his portions of the project, which made my life a whole lot easier while I was working on my part of the project.
 Chad is also an excellent collaborator, and has a knack for solving complex problems in Ruby.
 Overall, working with Chad was an awesome experience.